qwaneu/qwaneu.github.io/_drafts/legacy-devops-strategy.md

   - strategy
   - DevOps
 author: Willem van den Ende
-image:
+image: /attachments/blogposts/2020/202009-cargo-cult-plane.png
 ---

 A couple of days ago, Jamie Dobson and Simon Wardley did a back to back presentation on [Cargo Cults and mapping DevOps and serverless](https://www.youtube.com/watch?v=hlPEeDWHy34&feature=youtu.be).
 Great athmosphere in the virtual room.
 My son made a cameo apperance near the end.
-One can't strategists young enough.
+One can't strategists young enough. j
 This is a rich vein, it trigges a lot.
 So in the spirit of glorious [Dirt Roads](http://localhost:8082/2020/09/02/dimensional-planning.html), I'm going to limit myself to writing the things that resonated with me, amended with a few triggers.

-Jamie prepared the presentation with a [blog post about Cargo Cults and Coconut Headphones](https://blog.container-solutions.com/cloud-native-transformation-and-wishful-thinking).
+Jamie prepared the presentation with a [blog post about Cloud native and Wishful thinking, or how to avoid buying Coconut Headphones](https://blog.container-solutions.com/cloud-native-transformation-and-wishful-thinking).

-I was wondering if Jamie had seen the photos - he had, and put them in the presentation.
 I was also wondering how not to fall into Cargo Cults.
 I'm temped by 'the shiny' as much as the next person.
 I have learnt to try out 'the shiny' on my own first, and then only later contaminate others with it, but still, I don't mind failure but would rather do less of it sometimes.

 After doing a short introduction on Wardley Maps, Simon talked about "No one size fits all" - choose specific methods (XP, agile, lean, ...) for specific contexts.
 Agile is becoming process over people.
 Then we made the case that DevOps will be the new legacy.